Skip to content

 • V1 addons need it if their dummy app needs translations for documentation or testing.

-For more information, see @ember-intl/v1-compat's README.
+For more information, see subsections titled "v1 apps" in Quickstart (Apps).
+You can also check @ember-intl/v1-compat's README.

 @ember-intl/vite